Seven Drunken Sailors Rock Climbing

 Featured Route For Seven Drunken Sailors

 Little Drunk Jimmy 5.8+ 5b 16 VI- 15 HVS 4c Utah

 : ... : Seven Drunken Sailors

 First pitch is a bit of an off-width but has peripheral cracks to protect.
 The rock isn't bad.
 The second pitch is the hoot!
-The stronger climber must mount the shoulders of the second in order to gain purchase above a loose overhang.
-Two moves and it's over, no protection required, just balls!
-Then the leader must hoist a bit to get the second over the hump enough to gain purchace and make those two moves.
-Different, but fun! ...[more]
-Browse More Classics in UT
+The stronger (arms) climber must mount the shoulders of the second in order to gain purchase above a loose overhang.
+Two moves and it's over, no protection required, just balls (sorry ladies, I should have used the term "nads" which is an abbreviation for gonads which you ladies do have)!
+Then the leader must hoist a bit to get the second over the hump enough to gain p...[more]
+Browse More Classics in Utah